Updated: Aug 29

 Getting off the airplane in Honolulu and heading to a hotel in Waikiki can be overwhelming if it's your first time on the island.
 Waikiki is definitely not the Hawaii most tourists expect and many will leave the island feeling like they didn't get the true Hawaiian island experience.
 This Hawaii vacation guide Oahu will assist you to plan your days accordingly.

-I have. been living on Oahu for 6 years and enjoy taking my friends and family around the island to experience what Oahu can offer them.
+I have been living on Oahu for 6 years and enjoy taking my friends and family around the island to experience what Oahu can offer them.
 Below I have a day to day itinerary for how I'd recommend you spend a week on Oahu, Hawaii.
 By following this Hawaii vacation guide Oahu you'll get to see the many places I enjoy on Oahu.

 There are many beaches in Waikiki, but my two favorites are Queen's Beach and Kaimana Beach.